 The Company's Board of Directors is well qualified, and each director has the requisite experience, skills and characteristics to serve on the Board.
-Among or in addition to the backgrounds and experiences described in Director, Director Nominee and Executive Officer Information:
+Among or in addition to the backgrounds and experiences described in "Director, Director Nominee and Executive Officer Information":

-- Mr. Lorberbaum, our Chairman and CEO, brings over 30 years of management and executive experience in the flooring industry and is a significant stockholder. - Mr. Wellborn, our President and Chief Operating Officer, brings over 30 years of experience in the manufacturing and finance sectors, with over 17 years as an executive in the flooring. - Mr. Balcaen brings over 30 years of management and executive experience in the flooring industry, specifically in the European LVT, vinyl and carpet industries. - Dr. Smith Bogart brings broad executive experience, including in the consumer products sector and in Asia, with domestic and multi-national public and private companies in various industries, together with service on another public company board of directors. - Mr. Bruckmann brings significant experience in corporate finance and capital markets, together with service on other public company boards of directors. - Mr. De Cock was CEO of Unilin at the time of its acquisition by the Company, and he served in various executive and management positions with Unilin over many years.
-He brings unique and strong knowledge of the European and laminate flooring industry. - Mr. Ill brings over 45 years of public company experience in management, manufacturing and operations, with over 16 years of experience as a director of public companies.

-- Mr. Onorato brings significant executive and financial experience with public, global manufacturing companies, including service as both a Chief Financial Officer and as a Treasurer, together with service on another public company board of directors. - Mr. Runge has extensive experience working with companies to transform operations, catapult growth and accelerate results.
+- Mr. Lorberbaum, our Chairman and CEO, brings over 30 years of management and executive experience in the flooring industry and is a significant stockholder. - Mr. Wellborn, our President and Chief Operating Officer, brings over 30 years of experience in the manufacturing and finance sectors, with approximately 20 years as an executive in the flooring industry. - Mr. Balcaen brings over 30 years of management and executive experience in the flooring industry, specifically in the European LVT, vinyl and carpet industries. - Dr. Bogart brings broad executive experience, including in the consumer products sector and in Asia, with domestic and multi-national public and private companies in various industries, together with service on another public company board of directors. - Mr. Bruckmann brings significant experience in corporate finance and capital markets, together with service on other public company boards of directors. - Mr. Ill brings over 45 years of public company experience in management, manufacturing and operations, with approximately 20 years of experience as a director of public companies. - Mr. Onorato brings significant executive and financial experience with public, global manufacturing companies, including service as both a Chief Financial Officer and as a Treasurer, together with service on another public company board of directors. - Mr. Runge has extensive experience working with companies to transform operations, catapult growth and accelerate results.
 Working as an independent advisor, he has served in CFO, COO, CEO and Controller roles in the manufacturing, distribution and service industries.